 The Kyudo path is one of self-discovery and ultimately, self-realization.
 Although the path may be long, there are vast rewards along the way.
 It all begins with the first shot.

 This programme is open to both beginners and experienced students.
 Men and women of all ages are able to practice Kyudo.
 Physical strength is not a factor.
-Children can begin at around eight years of age.
+Children can begin from eight years of age on.

-All equipment is provided.
-Dechen Chöling has recently constructed an elegant „azuchi“, a traditional Japanese structure in which the targets are placed.
+All equipment will be provided.
+With the help of Oko kyudojo, Dechen Chöling has recently constructed an elegant “azuchi”, a traditional Japanese structure in which the targets are placed.

 This retreat is taught in English.
 Translation into other languages is available at no extra costs.
 Please give us notice of your request as early as possible - about 2 months in advance -, so that we can provide translation services.
 In case you register short-term please get in touch with us in case you need translation into your language.